9 December 2019

 Figure 5: Tile maps showing levees and roads in detail with 50cm-interval contours (IL, the U.S.)

-Our next blog will go back to square one and report on the use of the foundational tile maps to compare and validate many flood maps there.
-Elevation data is the most important input in flood modelling, and tile maps on terrain and hydrology provide measured contextual information that can be used to critically evaluate uncertainties associated with the elevation data used for flood maps.
+Elevation data is the most important input in flood modelling.
+Foundational tile maps on terrain and hydrology provide measured contextual information that can be used to critically evaluate uncertainties associated with the underlying elevation data and modelled flood maps.